Adversity, adoption and afterwards cover

 £14.95

-The book presents the main findings of the study, combining an in-depth analysis of some of the key outcomes with a qualitative analysis of face-to-face interviews with the women.
+The book presents the study's main findings, combining an in-depth analysis of some of the key outcomes with a qualitative analysis of face-to-face interviews with the women.
 These interviews provide evocative and compelling stories of different aspects of their lives.
-The use of standardised measures has also allowed key comparisons to be made with a number of other influential studies, allowing comparisons with other adopted and non-adopted women raised in the UK.
+The use of standardised measures allows key comparisons to be made with a number of other influential studies, allowing comparisons with other adopted and non-adopted women raised in the UK.

 This study will be of interest to a wide range of readers internationally, both academic and professional, and also to those interested in and affected by adoption.